-Large objects were the subject of the next contributions: UXO was highlighted by Merijn Terlou of Abeco, the Netherlands, followed by Robert Langman of MarineSpace UK talking about identification and handling boulders.
-Vera van Lancker gave an insight into the status of EMODNET as a digital platform for the sharing and quantifying of information.
+Big objects were subjects of the next contributions: UXO was highlighted by Merijn Terlou of Abeco, The Netherlands, followed by Robert Langman of MarineSpace UK talking about identification and handling boulders.
+Vera Van Lancker showed an insight in the status of EMODNET as a digital platform for the sharing and quantifying of information.

-The link to marine spatial planning was quickly made using this 'bridge'.
+The link to marine spatial planning is made very quickly using this 'bridge'.
 Brigitte Lauwaert elaborated on the Belgian approach of planning in their part of the North Sea.
-Nick Everington and Olivia Thomas of Crown Estate highlighted the way in which the UK is optimising and innovating for using marine aggregates.
+Nick Everington and Olivia Thomas of the Crown Estate highlighted the way the UK is optimising, innovating for using marine aggregates.
 Sean Leake (GoBe Consultants, UK) added to this the cooperation with the industry, even creating a win-win situation.